 Algorithms and decomposition approaches for large-scale problems (e.g., Benders decomposition algorithms, column generation, branch-and-cut, branch-and-price)

 Integrated and end-to-end supply chain planning (e.g., production-distribution, supply chain network inventory optimization, material requirement planning-MRP, distribution resource planning-DRP)

 Applications in supply chain network design, logistics, transportation, retails, public transportation, etc.

 I am also currently serving as an Associate Editor of INFORMS Journal on Computing and a member of Editorial Advisory Board of Transportation Research Part E: Logistics and Transportation Review.
 My research is supported by several research grants from NSERC, SSHRC, IVADO, Prompt, Mitacs, HEC Montréal as well as industrial funds.
-I am also actively collaborating with several companies as a consultant and researcher.
+I am also actively collaborating with companies as a scientific consultant and researcher.
 If you are interested in this research area, please feel free to contact me.